Martin Feldstein: Career

 In 2005, Feldstein was widely considered a leading candidate to succeed chairman Alan Greenspan as Chairman of the Federal Reserve Board.
 This was in part due to his prominence in the Reagan administration and his position as an economic advisor for the Bush presidential campaign.
 The New York Times wrote an editorial advocating that Bush choose either Feldstein or Ben Bernanke due to their credentials, and the week of the nomination The Economist predicted that the two men had the greatest probability of selection out of the field of candidates.
 Ultimately, the position went to Bernanke, possibly because Feldstein was a board member of AIG, which announced the same year that it would restate five years of past financial reports by $2.7 billion.
 Subsequently, AIG suffered a serious financial collapse that played a central role in the worldwide economic crisis of 2007–2008 and the ensuing global recession.
 The firm was rescued only by multiple capital infusions by the U.S. Federal Reserve Bank, which extended a $182.5 billion line of credit.
 Although Feldstein was not explicitly linked to the accounting practices in question, he had served as a Director of AIG since 1988.
 In March 2007, the Lynde and Harry Bradley Foundation announced that one of four 2007 Bradley Prizes to honor outstanding achievement would be awarded to Feldstein.
-On September 10, 2007, Feldstein announced that he would be stepping down as president of NBER effective June 2008.
+On September 10, 2007, Feldstein announced his resignation as president of the National Bureau of Economic Research effective June 2008.

 Feldstein served as a member of the President's Foreign Intelligence Advisory Board from 2006 to 2009.

 Feldstein said in March 2008 he believed the United States was in a recession and it could be a severe one.

 As a member of the board of AIG Financial Products, Feldstein was one of those who had oversight of the division of the international insurer that contributed to the company's crisis in September 2008.
 In May 2009, Feldstein announced he would step down as a director of AIG.
 He served as a board member for Eli Lilly and Company.
 He also previously served on the boards of several other public companies including JPMorgan and TRW.

-On February 6, 2009, Feldstein was announced as one of U.S. President Obama's advisors on the President's Economic Recovery Advisory Board.
-He served as a member on the President's Economic Recovery Advisory Board from 2009-2011.
+On February 6, 2009, Feldstein was announced as one of U.S. president Obama's advisors on the President's Economic Recovery Advisory Board.
+He served as a member on the President's Economic Recovery Advisory Board from 2009 to 2011.